Dennis-Kachila/Copter-Motor-Control-System/README.md

 # Copter-Motor-Control-System
-controlling of copter propeller using a closed loop feedback system implemented using Arduino
+Controlling of copter propeller using a closed loop feedback system implemented using Arduino UNO